SeokwonJung-Jay/MPCBench/README.md

 ## Overview

 MPCBench evaluates how well LLM agents can find and combine information from multiple workplace data sources to solve real-world tasks.
-The benchmark uses a **task-first approach**: tasks are defined with their requirements and ground truth answers, and source data is generated to support those tasks.

 ### Key Features